 Galactography or Ductography

-Galactography is still being used as a second-line investigation for young patients with pathologic nipple discharge after US examination.
+Galactography is still used as a second-line investigation for young patients with pathologic nipple discharge after US examination.
 It is used in cases without mass lesions and after excluding malignancy.
-It requires cannulation of the discharging duct with a very fine cannula (30 Ga) and injecting a small amount iodine-based radiopaque contrast material, and then taking CC view images.
-The main disadvantages of this investigation are it is time-consuming, that it may take up to 30 to 60 minute to finish the examination, in addition to it being more invasive than other modalities.
+It requires cannulation of the discharging duct with a very fine cannula (30 Ga), injecting a small amount of iodine-based radiopaque contrast material, and then taking CC view images.
+The main disadvantages of this investigation are that it is time-consuming, it may take up to 30 to 60 minutes to finish the examination, and it is more invasive than other modalities.
 Some duct openings are too small to be cannulated.
-Occasionally a wrong duct may be canulated and imaged, so there is a false-negative rate of approximately 6%.
+Occasionally, a wrong duct may be canulated and imaged, so there is a false-negative rate of approximately 6%.
 Mastitis or duct rupture are other rare potential complications.

 Nipple Discharge Cytology (NDC)

-NDC smears are commonly obtained in cases of pathologic nipple discharge, it may provide useful diagnostic information, It is an easy, noninvasive test to perform but challenging to the cytopathologist.
+NDC smears are commonly obtained in cases of pathologic nipple discharge, and they may provide useful diagnostic information.
+It is an easy, noninvasive test to perform but challenging to the cytopathologist.
 Since the majority of nipple discharges are due to benign lesions, the ability to detect malignancy by examination of NDC ranges from 45 to 82% with 0.9% to 2.6% false-positive rate.
 In cases of MDE, there will be foamy macrophages in a proteinaceous background with few normal duct cells.

-The highest diagnostic ability of this test is seen when the discharge is due to benign papilloma as the smears tend to have high cellularity and sometimes containing fragments of the papillary branching clusters.
+The highest diagnostic ability of this test is seen when the discharge is due to benign papilloma, as the smears tend to have high cellularity and sometimes contain fragments of the papillary branching clusters.